Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 The diagram below describes the architecture for this test with with Azure DevOps:

-- a resource group associated with the Event Hubs based infrastructure to test
+- a resource group associated with the Multi-Tenant based infrastructure to test
 - a resource group associated with the load testing infrastructure and the VNET
 - the Azure DevOps resources repository, pipeline and artifact